 At the direction of Bishop Deeley, the Director of Vocations oversees Totus Tuus in the Diocese of Portland.
 This responsibility includes the oversight of all program budgeting, funding, communication, organization, and staffing in the Diocese of Portland.
 The current Director of Vocations is Fr.
 Seamus Griesbach.

 A Teaching Team is composed of one seminarian and three Catholic college students.
 College students apply in late fall and interviews are conducted by the Leadership Committee after Christmas.
-After considering the recommendations of the Leadership Committee, the Program Director and Vocation Director determine the applicants who will be offered positions on the team.
+After considering the recommendations of the Leadership Committee, the Vocation Director determines the applicants who will be offered positions on the team.
 The Director of Vocations consults with the Director of Seminarians in determining which seminarians will be available to participate each summer.
-The Totus Tuus Teaching Team reports directly to the Program Director, who oversees their performance in collaboration with the Director of Vocations.
+The Totus Tuus Teaching Team reports directly to the Vocation Director, who oversees their performance.

 In consultation with the Director of Vocations and Program Director, local pastors invite Totus Tuus to their parish(es) and appoint a Parish Coordinator to oversee necessary on-site promotion, preparation, program logistics and support.